 Important tips for Advance Directives

 End of life scenarios and advance healthcare planning are not very nice discussions to have but are necessary.
 In some states, even your spouse cannot be allowed to access your medical records.
-Having advance directives and stipulating your wishes and the person to act on your behalf is very important.
+Having Advance Directives stipulating your wishes and the person to act on your behalf is very important.

 As you plan your other affairs such as finances, do not shy away from healthcare planning.